-The average Corporate Governance score for the whole sector has increased by 24% from three to almost four out of a possible eight points.
-This represents a significant commitment by the London-Listed Mining companies to comply with the recommendations of the Code rather then explain why they have not.
-It might be surprising to note that, although they are not subject to the recommendations of the Code, this improvement is largely down to companies listed on AIM - not the Main Market.
+The average Corporate Governance score for the whole sector has increased by 28% from 2.9 to 3.7 out of a possible eight points.
+This represents a significant commitment by the London-Listed Oil and Gas companies to comply with the recommendations of the Code rather then explain why they have not.
+The improvement in average Corporate Governance scores for the sector was spread relatively evenly between companies listed on AIM and their peers in the Main-Market.
 However, there is still a significant degree for improvement as the independence of Non-Executive Directors and the existence of Senior Independent Non-Executive Directors largely remains.